Metal Failure Mitigation

 Adhesive wear

 While stainless steel is known for its excellent corrosion resistance and durability, it isn’t immune to adhesive wear.
-Also known as abrasive wear or scuffing, adhesive wear occurs when two surfaces rub against each other and small particles are torn or plucked from one of the surfaces.
-These particles then become trapped between the two surfaces and continue to cause wear as they are subjected to the forces of friction.
+Also known as abrasive wear or scuffing, adhesive wear occurs when two surfaces rub against each other, tearing or plucking small particles from one surface.
+These particles then become trapped between the surfaces and continue to cause wear as friction forces act upon them.

 Adhesive wear is a common problem in many engineering applications and can be particularly damaging to stainless steel components used in medical devices.
 Some types of adhesive wear include: